Micro-Architectural features as soft-error induced fault executions markers in embedded safety-critical systems: a preliminary study: Results

 \subsection{Data analysis}

-As a first step, data were analyzed in their cumulative form, i.e., the cumulative value of each attribute at the end of the program execution.
 The first goal of the analysis is a preliminary inspection of the quality of the selected features.
-For this purpose, we used Principal Component Analysis (PCA). \autoref{fig:pcaFull} provides a visual representation of the datasets for the three benchmarks plotting the first two principal components.
+For this purpose, we used Principal Component Analysis (PCA). \autoref{fig:pcaFull} provides a visual representation of the datasets for the six benchmarks plotting the first two principal components.

-Interestingly, looking at the full datasets (Figures \ref{fig:pcaFulla}, \ref{fig:pcaFullb}, and \ref{fig:pcaFullc}), benign executions (blue dots) are all concentrated in a small portion of the plot.
-This suggests that, in general, microarchitectural attributes remain stable whenever faults do not impact the program's outcome.
-Many faulty executions (red dots) are instead scattered over the plot.
-This is an interesting and promising result.
-From the system's perspective, this suggests that the corruption of a single bit generates a significant modification in the microarchitecture's internal attributes.
-This result means that these cases are easily separable and detectable from a reliability standpoint.
-However, by analyzing the dataset more in detail, it comes to the attention that there is a partial overlap between benign and faulty executions for a subset of the experiments.
-This can be appreciated by looking at Figures \ref{fig:pcaZa}, \ref{fig:pcaZb}, and \ref{fig:pcaZc} that report a highlight of this portion of the dataset referred to as hard-to-detect region.
-This detailed analysis highlights a critical aspect that must be better investigated.
-Machine learning models will struggle in this dataset region and must be carefully tuned to avoid loss in accuracy.
+When analyzing the complete datasets (Figures \ref{fig:pcaQsort}, \ref{fig:pcaDijkstra}, \ref{fig:pcaSusan}, \ref{fig:pcaSha}, \ref{fig:pcaBit}, and \ref{fig:pcaMath}), benign executions (blue dots) cluster in a small portion of the plot, while faulty executions (red dots) instead scatter over the plot, this suggests that the corruption of a single bit generates a significant deviation in the microarchitecture's internal features, resulting in cases that can be detectable from a reliability standpoint.
+However, Figures \ref{fig:pcaQsort_z}, \ref{fig:pcaDijkstra_z}, \ref{fig:pcaSusan_z}, \ref{fig:pcaSha_z}, \ref{fig:pcaBit_z}, and \ref{fig:pcaMath_z} highlight the presence in all datasets of a \acf{HTDR} of overlapping samples of the two classes.
+Since \ac{AI} models are known to struggle with such data distributions, these regions must be carefully considered to avoid a significant loss in accuracy.